Tax guide

 Keep these documents together in one folder with a short computation note.
 A brief note explaining "why this number appears in the return" is useful when a Form 16A amount, an AIS credit, a bank interest entry, or a tax challan needs to be explained later.

-• Confirm the correct assessment year is AY 2026-27 for FY 2025-26 income before proceeding.
+• For 44ADA ITR-4, confirm AY 2026-27 is the correct assessment year for FY 2025-26 income.

 • Match the relevant income head and return form to the specific facts of the case.